Adroiti/docs-for-code-review-tools/Pylint-bad-classmethod-argument.md

-Pattern: Use `cls` as first agument of classmethod
+Pattern: Use `cls` as first argument of classmethod

 Issue: -